MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-running.png "Data match running")

-Note that while waiting you can track the progress of your match.
-To do so, you should click the message shown above (**Match Running**) and review the **Summary** section that appears:
+Also note that while waiting the following window appears:

-This diagram visualizes the hierarchy by which your ingested entities are currently matched.
-Each of the entities is represented by a tile with the entity's name, the data source from which it was derived, and the number of records.
+// update with match new 11

-In addition to entities, the Summary diagram includes the status of your match.
-You can see that your match is in a **Matching** state which means it's in progress (also represented by a green line as shown above).
+This diagram includes the status of your matches.
+You can see that your match is in a **Matching** state which means it's in progress (also represented by a green line as shown above). **While it's not possible to use any of the match screen functionalities until the match process completes, it's possible to visit other product modules through the left navigation menu** (for example you may want to utilize this time to define relationships through the Relationships screen or activities via the Timeline screen).

-Upon the completion of the matching the **Match Running** message will disappear and the Summary section will show a blue line:
+Upon the completion of the match the match screen will become available again and the **Match Running** message will disappear.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-run-complete.png "Data match run is complete")